Applied Intercultural Arts Research Graduate Interdisciplinary Program

-Criteria for membership include interdisciplinary approaches to research as well as activity and excellence in research or mentoring demonstrated by research funding, publication records and service as advisors to students.
+Criteria for membership include experience with interdisciplinary research as well as activity and excellence in research or mentoring demonstrated by research funding, publication records, research/creative activity, and service as advisors to students.
 Members of the Graduate Interdisciplinary Program will be reviewed periodically by the Executive Committee to ensure that they continue to meet these standards.